Covert channel: Data hiding in OSI model

 Their covert channel analysis does not consider issues such as interoperability of these data hiding techniques with other network nodes, covert channel capacity estimation, effect of data hiding on the network in terms of complexity and compatibility.
 Moreover, the generality of the techniques cannot be fully justified in practice since the OSI model does not exist per se in functional systems.

 Data hiding in LAN environment by covert channels

-As Girling first analyzes covert channels in a network environment.
-His work focuses on local area networks (LANs) in which three obvious covert channels (two storage channel and one timing channel) are identified.
-This demonstrates the real examples of bandwidth possibilities for simple covert channels in LANs.
+Girling first analyzed covert channels in a network environment.
+His work focused on local area networks (LANs) in which three obvious covert channels (two storage channel and one timing channel) were identified.
+This demonstrated the real examples of bandwidth possibilities for simple covert channels in LANs.
 For a specific LAN environment, the author introduced the notion of a wiretapper who monitors the activities of a specific transmitter on LAN.
 The covertly communicating parties are the transmitter and the wiretapper.
 The covert information according to Girling can be communicated through any of following obvious ways: